Faculty:Faculty of Science & Technology

 Department:Computing and Technology

-Areas of Expertise: Computing and technology
+Areas of Expertise: Electrical and Electronic Engineering

 Alireza is a lecturer in electronics here at Anglia Ruskin, and an active researcher in field of forensic audio signal processing.

 Currently, Alireza's specific research focus is on optimisation of audio recording authentication using the electric network frequency criterion, with a PhD in progress.
 He has a number of years experience in the industry working on embedded audio/video recording systems (AV Niche Recording Systems Ltd, 2008).